-Avoiding problems with calcium chlorite, corrosive gasses with your odor control scrubber.
+Avoid problems with calcium chlorite and corrosive gasses with your odor control scrubber.

-When planning or designing an odor control system one should pay close attention to several key variables that can cause havoc on a chemical odor control scrubber when trying to treat hydrogen sulfide or ammonia gases.
-The need for odor control occurs for many different forms and it is important to have a good understanding of the process that is creating the odorous or corrosive gas and the need for the odor control & air emissions treatment.
+When planning or designing an odor control system, one should pay close attention to several key variables that can cause havoc on a chemical odor control scrubber when trying to treat hydrogen sulfide or ammonia gases.
+The need for odor control occurs in many different forms.
+It is essential to understand the process that is creating the odorous or corrosive gas and the need for odor control & air emissions treatment.

-all the potential obstacles that may creep up later after the chemical odor or corrosive gas control system goes on line like acid or caustic consumption.
-As an example, chemical odor control systems that are designed for water treatment for the municipal industry are typically needed and attached to a degasfication or decarbonation process which are often needed to treat hydrogen sulfide (H2S).
-However, many times designers may not pay close enough attention to the type of water process that is available to use for “make-up” water for the chemical scrubber and with the addition of caustic this can create scaling or fouling.
-This unknown variable of the make up water quality can lead to a complete tower shutdown if the chemical scrubber distribution and media bed scales or fouls.
+all the potential obstacles that may creep up later after the chemical odor or corrosive gas control system goes online, like acid or caustic consumption.
+For example, chemical odor control systems designed for water treatment for the municipal industry are typically needed and attached to a degasification or decarbonation process, often needed to treat hydrogen sulfide (H2S).
+However, designers often may not pay close enough attention to the type of water process available for “make-up” water for the chemical scrubber.
+The addition of caustic can create scaling or fouling.
+This unknown variable of the makeup water quality can lead to a complete tower shutdown if the chemical scrubber distribution and media bed scales or fouls.
 The most commonly used chemicals for a hydrogen sulfide (H2S) scrubber are either chlorine in the form of sodium hypochlorite or caustic in the form of caustic soda.
-Both of these chemicals are both common to a water treatment facility and already in place for the adjustment and control of pH.
+Both of these chemicals are common to a water treatment facility and are already in place to adjust and control pH.

 The makeup water plays a significant role in the operation of a chemical scrubber.